Women

 The DICE Women’s Fellowship

-The DICE Women’s Fellowship aims to work with women business owners and business leaders who are running promising social and creative enterprises in Pakistan.
-This fellowship will aim to develop a community of fellows, building their camaraderie and collective economic agency.
-The programme also hones their leadership and other soft skills, enabling them to effectively navigate a male-dominant business landscape, as well as their business acumen, with a specific focus on digital skills.
-As this was a digital fellowship, a portal, known as the DICE Portal, has been developed as the main tool for conducting this fellowship and bringing all the selected women entrepreneurs together.
-This portal is used to deliver online sessions, track individual progress, and provide access to learning material as well as a community building safe space for the group.
+The DICE Women’s Fellowship aimed to work with women business owners and business leaders running promising social and creative enterprises in Pakistan.
+This fellowship aimed to develop a community of fellows, building their camaraderie and collective economic agency.
+The programme also honed their leadership and other soft skills, enabling them to effectively navigate a male-dominant business landscape, as well as their business acumen, with a specific focus on digital skills.
+As this was a digital fellowship, a portal, known as the DICE Portal, was developed as the main tool for conducting this fellowship and bringing all the selected women entrepreneurs together.
+This portal was used to deliver online sessions, track individual progress, and provide access to learning material as well as a community-building safe space for the group.

 0 million